AFD-Illinois/symphony/README.md

 ## How to use *symphony*

 ### To download and build *symphony*:
  1. Clone *symphony* from github.
-Navigate into the *symphony* folder, and note that it contains a folder named "src/"; create a folder named "build" and navigate into it.
+Navigate into the *symphony* folder, and create a folder named "build"; navigate into it.
- 2. Type "cmake" followed by the location of the "src/" folder.
+ 2. Type "cmake" followed by the location of the "src/" folder (in the *symphony* folder, above).
 Altogether, this line should look something like: "cmake /location/to/symphony/src".
-You can add the argument `-DCMAKE_INSTALL_PREFIX=/name/of/dir` to set the name of the directory to install to
+You can add the argument `-DCMAKE_INSTALL_PREFIX=/name/of/dir` to set the name of the directory to install to.
- 3. Type "make"
+ 3. Type "make".
  4. Optionally, run `make install` to install the library and Python module onto your system.
+ 5. In the "build" folder, navigate into the newly created "susceptibility_tensor" folder.
+Make an empty file called "__init__.py" and save it.
+ 6. Unzip the "kernel_samples_datafiles.zip" file in place within the "symphony" folder.
+ 7. Navigate into the "src" folder, then into the "susceptibility_tensor" folder.
+Open the file "susceptibilityPy.pyx" and go to the line that says "main_directory = " (line 289); after the equals sign, add the absolute directory pointing to the "kernel_samples_datafiles/" folder.

 ### To use *symphony*'s `Python` interface:
  1. Navigate to the "build/" folder created in step 1., above.
 Open `Python` in the command line or by writing a ".py" file.